 - 79% were less stressed

-Which means you can volunteer conveniently from the comfort of your own home.
-All you need is the internet and a volunteer organization that’s the right fit.
+And virtual volunteering is even better — you can volunteer conveniently from the comfort of your own home.
+All you need is a solid internet connection and a volunteer organization that’s the right fit.

 On top of the convenience factor, another benefit of virtual volunteering is having flexibility in your schedule.
-You can avoid time constraints of physically traveling to a volunteer site and having to follow someone else’s schedule.
+You can avoid the time constraints that comes with physically traveling to a volunteer site and having to follow someone else’s schedule.

 In fact, a flexible schedule and working from any location are the two biggest benefits of working remotely.

-So, if you’ve got years of career experience and wisdom to share, particularly if you worked in an office or admin environment, becoming a digital volunteer may be right up your alley.
+So, if you’ve got years of expert experience and wisdom to share, particularly if you worked in an office or admin environment, becoming a digital volunteer may be right up your alley.

-The downside is if you’re interested in a volunteer opportunity that requires your physical presence (let’s say, gardening or building a home, for instance), then virtual volunteering may not be for you.
+The downside is if you’re interested in a volunteer opportunity that requires your physical presence (let’s say, gardening or building a home, for instance), then virtual volunteering may not be the right fit for you.

-Still wondering if virtual volunteering roles are a good fit?
+Still wondering if virtual volunteering roles are a good match?
 Check out some examples.

 Some examples of virtual volunteer activities include: